gajajarosz/hidden-structure/README.txt

 1 - batch Expectation Driven Learner in Jarosz (submitted).
 Runs the learning function EDL_batch().
 2 - online Expectation Driven Learner in Jarosz (submitted).
 Runs the learning function EDL_online().

-To run POEM, use this syntax at the command prompt.
+To run EDL, use this syntax at the command prompt.
 You may want to redirect the output to a file or pipe it to less.

-java learn POEM TS2000Grammar_secondary.txt TS1_Dist.txt 1 100 1000 0 1
+java learn EDL TS2000Grammar_secondary.txt TS1_Dist.txt 1 100 1000 0 1

-You may want to redirect the output to a file or pipe it to less like this: java learn POEM TS2000Grammar_secondary.txt TS1_Dist.txt 1 100 1000 0 1 > output.txt
+You may want to redirect the output to a file or pipe it to less like this: java learn EDL TS2000Grammar_secondary.txt TS1_Dist.txt 1 100 1000 0 1 > output.txt
-java learn POEM TS2000Grammar_secondary.txt TS1_Dist.txt 1 100 1000 0 1 | less
+java learn EDL TS2000Grammar_secondary.txt TS1_Dist.txt 1 100 1000 0 1 | less

 In order to do this you will need java and java runtime environment installed, and your computer will have to know where to find java.